Boating and Fishing Across Florida

 With more than 7,700 lakes, 10,550 miles of rivers, 2,276 miles of tidal shoreline, and a year-round boating season, Florida offers diverse waterways to explore and many exciting boating and fishing events.
 These waters are so fishy that many Florida lakes and ports of call host the world’s largest fishing tournaments.
 Prefer cruising?
 Bask in peaceful wilderness rivers or revel on sparkling urban waterways.
 Like racing?
 Check out a major regatta or speedboat race, such as Key West’s legendary Race Week.
 No matter your nautical passion, Florida offers it.
-Florida is hands down the boating capital of the world.
+Florida is hands down the boating capital of the world with several Sunshine boat rental locations.

 In the mid-1800s, a young, Connecticut-born fisherman named Leonard Destin arrived at what later became East Pass.
 He realized quickly he’d found paradise as he gazed upon vast schools of diverse fish species through fathoms of translucent water on what is now called the Emerald Coast.